Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Mocks

 \subsection{Simulations}

-This work relies on two suites of $N$-body simulations, which have been introduced in \citetalias{Ajani-EP29} and have been expanded since.
-We therefore only briefly summarize their properties here and focus on the novelties; the interested reader can find more information about these in the references provided below.
+This work relies on two suites of $N$-body simulations introduced in \citetalias{Ajani-EP29} and that have been expanded since.
+We will therefore briefly summarize their properties here, focusing only on the novelties, with more detailed discussions available in the references provided below.

 The Fisher formalism requires computing derivatives of given estimators, as well as their associated data covariance matrix.
 Following \citetalias{Ajani-EP29}, these two tasks are achieved with the DUSTGRAIN-{\it pathfinder} \citep{giocoli18a} and the SLICS simulations \citep{SLICS_V1, SLICS}, respectively.
-The DUSTGRAIN-{\it pathfinder} series, or DUSTGRAIN for short, are constructed from $N$-body simulations that evolve $768^3$ particles in cubic volumes of $750 \, h^{-1}$Mpc \inlinecomment{\jeger{$h^{-3}$Mpc$^3$} \JHD{it's dimension on the side here, so no cube}}on the side with MG-Gadget \citep{Puchwein_etal_2013}, in which the CPs ($\Omm$, $\sigma_8$, $w_0$) are varied one at a time, allowing for an accurate estimation of 2-point stencil numerical derivatives.
+The DUSTGRAIN-{\it pathfinder} series, or DUSTGRAIN for short, are constructed from $N$-body simulations that evolve $768^3$ particles in cubic volumes of $750 \, h^{-1}$Mpc on the side with MG-Gadget \citep{Puchwein_etal_2013}, in which the CPs ($\Omm$, $\sigma_8$, $w_0$) are varied one at a time, allowing for an accurate estimation of two-point stencil numerical derivatives.
 The values adopted for the fiducial CPs are consistent with the {\it Planck} 2015 results \citep{planck1_15}, and detailed in Table \ref{table:cosmo}.
 The parameters not listed in this table are fixed to their fiducial values.
 For DUSTGRAIN and SLICS, these are set to $(\Omega_{\rm b},h,n_{\rm s}) = (0.0491, 0.6731, 0.9658)$ and $(0.045,0.6898,0.96)$, respectively.
 Neutrinos are assumed to be massless in both cases.
 Compared to \citetalias{Ajani-EP29}, the series we use here has new $w_0$ nodes, $-0.40$ ($-60\%$) and $-1.60$ ($+60\%$), to improve the precision of the derivative about this parameter.
-We also use the DUSTGRAIN fiducial simulations to validate some of our theoretical predictions of HOSs.
+We also used the DUSTGRAIN fiducial simulations to validate some of our theoretical predictions of HOS.
 The SLICS simulations are a series of 924 fully independent $N$-body runs that each evolve $1536^3$ particles in a box that is $505 h^{-1}$ Mpc on the side.
 These are all produced at the same cosmology, also listed in Table \ref{table:cosmo}, but the initial conditions are varied in each case, making this an ideal tool to estimate covariance matrices numerically.
-About 75 percent of the super-sample covariance term on 2-point statistics is captured by these simulations \citep{cosmo-SLICS}.
+About $75\%$ of the super-sample covariance term on two-point statistics is captured by these simulations \citep{cosmo-SLICS}.